-Fred Delijani, of the Delijani family behind the Broadway Theater redevelopments, filed plans Thursday for a 179-unit apartment building with 5,684 square feet of commercial space, city documents show.
+Fred Delijani filed plans Thursday for a 179-unit apartment building with 5,684 square feet of commercial space, city documents show.

-A six-story office building currently sits on the 1.8-acre site at 10850 West Riverside Drive, but it’s under renovation, according to a spokesperson at Delson Investment, owned by the Delijani’s family.
+A six-story office building currently sits on the 1.8-acre site at 10850 West Riverside Drive, but it’s under renovation, according to a spokesperson at Delson Investment, owned by Delijani’s cousins, Michael and Shahram Delijani.
 It’s unclear whether the residential units would be part of this property.

 The Class C commercial building only has one tenant right now, the spokesperson told The Real Deal.
 Delijani acquired it in 2013, according to CoStar.

-Of the 179 units proposed, eight would be reserved for very low-income households as part of Delijani’s density bonus request.
+Of the 179 units proposed, eight would be reserved for very low-income households as part of a density bonus request.

 Last month, developer Leon Kaplan filed plans for 23 condos in NoHo, on the corner of Cartwright Avenue and Chandler Bikeway.